Shuniah: Geography

+Serving today primarily as a rural bedroom community to Thunder Bay, Shuniah is also a popular cottaging locale, stretching about 40 km along Thunder Bay and Black Bay of Lake Superior's northern shoreline.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Shuniah had a population of 3247 living in 1425 of its 2088 total private dwellings, a change of from its 2016 population of 2798.
 With a land area of 571.34 km2, it had a population density of in 2021.